apache/apisix/docs/en/latest/plugins/file-logger.md

 ## Name

-`file-logger` is a plugin which push a stream of Log data to a specified location.
+`file-logger` is a plugin that pushes a stream of log data to a specified location.
 For example, the output path can be customized: `logs/file.log`.

 ## Attributes